smilecc/react-easy-linkify/README.md

-# React Easy Linify
+# React Easy Linkify

-React Easy Linify is a Component of React for finding URL/mentions/hashtags and converting them to Links.
+React Easy Linkify is a Component of React for finding URL/mentions/hashtags and converting them to Links.

 This package is based on [Linkifyjs](https://github.com/Soapbox/linkifyjs).
 I rewrote its `scanner`, React Component, and Plugin Module, make them more flexible.